 You want to make sure the dog toy or dog bone is not so small that your dog can place the entire item in his mouth and risk choking.
 This includes when the chew gets smaller.
 I tend to toss the end out before Dexter The Dog swallows it, with the exception of dehydrated fish skins.
 The larger a dog toy, the thicker and tougher it tends to be, something to consider if you have a dog who is a hard chewer.
 BUT be aware, sometimes if the toy or bone is too big, it can get stuck in your dog’s jaws.
 Finding the right chew for your dog is sort of like the Princess and the Pea.

-Soft or tough rubber chew toys: I am a fan of Kong and have been for many years.
+Soft or tough rubber chew toys: I am a fan of Kong Quest, West Paw Tux and Toppl and have been for many years.
 Kong has been the leader in stuffable dog chew toys.
 I also like The Rita and Jed stuffable dog toys.
+(Update-Rita & Jed are discontinued).
+Now, I actually stick with Tux & Toppl since they are SOURCED in the US, not China.
 The key to getting your dog to chew on a rubber dog toy is to stuff it!
+If your dog is eating the rubber vs the inside food, I do not recommend.
 Read our article on how to stuff a hollow dog toy.
 Check out our latest stuffable dog toy reviews here.

 Nylon, rubber type bones and chew: If you have been following me, you may know I’m a bit leery now on what exactly I give Dexter to chew and play with.
 I think this is doubly important when we are talking about a product that will be chewed and possibly have pieces ingested.
 I do not recommend these products.

 So there you have it.
 That is the current list of dog chew and chew bones I feel comfortable providing Dexter and recommending to my dog training clients.
 I am sure this list will be updated and maybe I can try some other chews and feel confident in using them.